BernStrom/Base-Apparel-Coming-Soon-Page/README.md

 * Use responsive design to make the page compatible on screen across mobile and desktop devices.

-* Use JavaScript to validate the conditions of the email input field and display the appropriate error/success message.
+* Use JavaScript to validate the conditions of the email input field and displays the appropriate error/success message.

 * Hover states for all interactive elements of the page